pestphp/docs/pest3-now-available.md

 <a name="mutation-testing"></a>
 ## Mutation Testing

-Pest 3 introduces [Mutation Testing](/docs/mutation-testing), an innovative technique used to evaluate the quality of your application's test suite by detecting "untested" code.
-Unlike code coverage, mutation testing is not solely about "covered" code, but more about the **actual quality of the tests**.

-The way mutation testing works is by introducing small changes (mutations) to the source code and verifying if the tests are failing against these changes.
-This process helps developers identify weak spots in their test suites and improve the overall quality of their tests.
+Mutation Testing is an innovative new technique that introduces small changes (mutations) to your code to see if your tests catch them.
+This ensures you’re testing your application thoroughly, beyond just achieving code coverage and more about the actual quality of the tests.
+It’s a great way to identify weaknesses in your test suite and improve quality.

 To get started with mutation testing, head over to your test file, and be specific about which part of your code your test covers using the `covers()` function.